Coronavirus Information and Precautions

 Throughout this process, we will continue to follow and maintain compliance with the Centers for Medicare & Medicaid Services (CMS) guidance for Nursing Home Reopening Recommendations for State and Local Officials.
 We are also required to incorporate both CDC published guidelines as well as mandates by county and state health departments.
 This guidance includes maintaining rigorous infection prevention and control procedures while balancing patient and resident social engagement and quality of life.

-Resident groups will play a part in the creation of this plan.
+Resident groups at each community will play a part in the creation of their community’s plan.

 The health and well-being of our residents and staff remain our top priority.
 For some, these steps towards re-opening will not come fast enough, but we want to avoid having to go back to the restrictions we first faced in March, so we must be thoughtful in our efforts.